 Step-By-Step Guides

-The guides below will walk you through finding key peices of information for your property or the land use you are interested in and then direct you to the parts of the IDO that provide answers.
+The guides below will walk you through finding key pieces of information for your property or the land use you are interested in, and then direct you to the parts of the IDO that provide answers.

 - What uses can be developed on a property?